jdhao/dotfiles/README.md

-This repo is created to store my personal setting for vim and other applications.
+This repo is created to store my personal setting for Vim and other apps.